jordanrobot/text-override/readme.md

 ### About

-A simple Autocad lisp routine to modify a dimension's text override value directly via the CLI.
-The important feature is shortcuts for frequently used overrides, easily edited depending on your needs.
+A simple interface to modify a dimension's text override value directly.
+It even features shortcuts for frequently used overrides.
 Clear a text override by entering an empty string at the command line.
 If you want to use a chuck of text that includes space characters, use the Literal option.

 ### Use: